 The employees of our Group are selected, remunerated and promoted on the basis of their merit, qualifications and competence.
 The emoluments of the Directors are decided by our Company's compensation committee, having regard to our Company's operating results, individual performance and comparable market standards.
-Our Company has adopted the 2006 Share Incentive Plan and 2011 Share Incentive Plan together with the MCP Share Incentive Plan adopted by MCP, as an incentive to Directors and employees, details of the plans are set out in note 18 to the consolidated financial statements and Appendix I and Appendix II of this annual report.
+Our Company has adopted the 2006 Share Incentive Plan and 2011 Share Incentive Plan adopted by MCP, as an incentive to Directors and employees, details of the plans are set out in note 18 to the consolidated financial statements and Appendix I and Appendix II of this annual report.